 Ballet dancers from across Ukraine bring 'Giselle' to the Kennedy Center

-Some 60 Ukrainian dancers are preparing to travel from The Hague, Netherlands, to Washington, D.C., where they will perform Giselle, with choreography by Alexei Ratmansky, at the Kennedy Center.
+Some 60 Ukrainian dancers are scheduled to arrive in Washington, D.C., this weekend from The Hague.
+They'll perform Giselle, with choreography by Alexei Ratmansky, at at the Kennedy Center.

 The dancers are refugees who fled Ukraine after the Russian invasion.
 With help from local officials and dance professionals, they formed the United Ukrainian Ballet Company.
 The artistic director is Igone de Jongh, a former prima ballerina with the Dutch National Ballet.